What Are Social Skills Groups?

 NYC Social Skills Group Training Location

-Our social skills groups run weekly during the school year via Telehealth or at our Upper West Side office located at:
+Our social skills groups run at our Upper West Side office located at:

 107 West 82nd St. and Columbus Ave